 The Fimmvörðuháls Trail is one of Iceland’s most dramatic day hikes, connecting Skógafoss waterfall to the Þórsmörk valley.
-This route takes hikers between glaciers, across volcanic terrain, and past dozens of waterfalls.
+The route takes hikers between glaciers, across raw volcanic terrain, and past dozens of waterfalls.

 Route Overview